The Bridge

 Space Harrier does not work with Xe-1 pad, sources say it does?

 Wii: Support for the wii mote and all Nintendo based mini consoles are supported.
 Nintendo did not intend for the consoles to use more then 3.3 volts or much greater poll then 20 mA.
 As such, the controller port can not always power the devices for the Bridge setup.
-Cables may need to be made with an external power source.
+Use the USB power cable.
 The wii firmware supports all the analog features of the enhanced (hi-res) wii protocol. the older non enhanced mode is not supported at this time.
-A cable Key is required for this mode if you are making your own cables.

 PlayStation 1/2: The Play Station mode will detect if the console can support DS2 or DS1 and the console can set the analog digital mode.
 At this time all 4 pads are supported (DS1,DS2,Digital,Flight).
 Future release may support other peripherals.
-Chaning the inout modes or controller will act like pressing the analog button on the PS1/2 pad.
+Changing the input modes or controller will act like pressing the analog button on the PS1/2 pad.
+To force NegCon mode use the (GMC).
+All 4 face buttons and left shoulder, plus down to return use this combo plus UP.

-Jaguar: Jaguar code is consider beta.
+Jaguar: Jaguar code is considered beta.
 The chips in the Bridge can not fully support it.
 Not all games will work.
 At this time the only support for Jaguar is the normal digital pad.
 Many attempts to emulate the rotary were made but because of CPU limitations, there is no support.
 Multi threading will be required to allow reading.
 Sadly interrupts do not match the required rise-time to emulate the multiplexer.
 There is no planned support at this time.
 Keypad and all buttons are fully supported.
 Analogs are converted to digital so you can use pads like the 5200.
-When a controller with more then 3 buttons is used the code will consider it a jag pro controler.
+When a controller with more than 3 buttons is used the code will controller it a jag pro controller.
 Mappings are as follows (starting with version 01009 on ward).

 NOTE: Not all games use the same mechanism to gather data from the controller.
 As such, every game had to be tested.
-A game compatibility list maybe up shown here in the future.
+A game compatibility list may be up shown here in the future.
+As such the code for Jaguar got too big and was removed in versions after 01012.
+Use this link for Jaguar.

 Intellivision: This is a digital pad only console.
 It has a full keypad, 2 buttons on each side ( 3 actions two are shared ), and a 16 directional disc.
 The keypad is supported using any other keypad controller.
 The top buttons are the same physical button and both left and right buttons work ( so 3 total).
 The 'enter' maps to the lower right keypad or the start button.
 The 'clear' maps to the lower left keypad button or select.
 All 16 directions are supported via any analog controller. when using a D-Pad, only 8 are used.